stiggg/xi-error-bundle/README.md

 ## Installation

-Requires:
+This bundle requires:
 * PHP >=5.3
 * Symfony >=2.1
 * Monolog >= 1.3

+Add to composer.json:

+    "monolog/monolog": ">=1.3.0",
+    "xi/error-bundle": "dev-master"

 Monolog 1.3 or greater and compatible Symfony Monolog bridge is required, since that's the first PSR-3 compatible version.

 ## Exception logging

 Include XiErrorBundle in your AppKernel.php, and you get automatic exception logging.
-Logs are created in <kernel.logs_dir>/exception.<kernel.environment>.log.
+Logs are created in *%kernel.logs_dir%**/exception.**%kernel.environment%**.log***.

 ```php
 <?php